YconquestY/cs-629/README.md

 # Submitting

 `make submit` will run the autograder and upload your code.
+Please keep a konata screenshot inside your repository when you are done.

 Let us know on Piazza or OH if you need any help :)